Historical Timeline

 1887-1903 - Thomas Edison Demonstrates Power of Electricity by Electrocuting Animals

-[Warning: graphic and potentially emotionally jarring material follows].
+[Warning: The video contains graphic and potentially emotionally jarring material.
 A Jan.
-4, 1903 video of Thomas Edison electrocuting Topsy the Elephant can be seen here.
+4, 1903 video of Thomas Edison electrocuting Topsy the Elephant can be viewed here.]

 Aug.
 6, 1890 - New York State Performs the First Execution by Electrocution with the Assistance of Thomas Edison's Engineers